tuskbuddy/site/exampleSite/content/cajun-chicken-and-sausage.md

 #### Where's this recipe from?

 This one-pot spicy dish is taken from [Emily Bites]().
-Per the site tagline, she specializes in lightened-up comfort food, and provides Weight Watchers points for each recipe for those in the WW loop.
+Per the site tagline, she specializes in lightened-up comfort food.

 #### Anything to know before making it?